evelynmitchell/shouldersOfGiants.rs/README.md

         // other fields
     };
 ```
-A little tidy up to remove the prior config creation, and the code now works.
+A little tidy up to remove the prior config creation, and the code now works, sort of.
+I don't have the print of the values of the model.config working.
+I'll fix that next.

 [1 Illustrated GPT2](https://jalammar.github.io/illustrated-gpt2/)